-On July 24, 2014, the IASB issued the complete IFRS 9, Financial Instruments ("IFRS 9").
-IFRS 9 is effective for the Company on January 1, 2018 and must be applied retrospectively with some exemptions.
-The restatement of prior periods is not required and is only permitted if information is available without the use of hindsight.
-IFRS 9 introduces new requirements for the classification and measurement of financial assets.
-Under IFRS 9, financial assets are classified and measured based on the business model in which they are held and the characteristics of their contractual cash flows.
-The standard also introduces additional changes relating to financial liabilities and amends the impairment model by introducing a new 'expected credit loss' model for calculating impairment.
+Most requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
+The new standard also amends the impairment model by introducing a new 'expected credit loss' model for calculating impairment.
 IFRS 9 also includes a new general hedge accounting standard which aligns hedge accounting more closely with risk management.
 This new standard does not fundamentally change the types of hedging relationships or the requirement to measure and recognize ineffectiveness, however it will provide more hedging strategies that are used for risk management to qualify for hedge accounting and introduce more judgment to assess the effectiveness of a hedging relationship.
-Special transitional requirements have been set for the application of the new general hedging model.